saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

+I am a 23-year old passionate Controls engineer with a high interest and focus on embedded devices and predictive control systems.

-Currently pursuing Master of Technology (M.Tech) degree in Instrumentation and Control Engineering with specialization in Biomedical Instrumentation, at College of Engineering, Pune.
-I am associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of <a href="http://scholar.google.co.in/citations?user=sKwGRiYAAAAJ&hl=en">Dr. D. N. Sonawane.</a>  My research interests includes Machine learning approach for the MPC and implementation of  Model Predictive Control on embedded platforms .
+I am pursuing a Master’s degree within Instrumentation and Control Engineering from College of Engineering, Pune where I am currently working on my thesis, Learning Based Model Predicitve Control.
+I am associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of <a href="http://scholar.google.co.in/citations?user=sKwGRiYAAAAJ&hl=en">Dr. D. N. Sonawane.</a>

+My main interests can be summarized as embedded devices and control systems, eg. Model Predicitve Control.
+I am strong at solving complex problems and computer programming.
+I got advanced skills in C, C++, Matlab and VHDL and I am competent with modelling and simulations of linear and nonlinear models.

+My passion is to work in the R&D phase of projects, to lead the research and development teams.
+Even though this is my passion, my skillset allows me to take part in the full development cycle from prototype to finished product.

+I always work focused and reliable, either self-sustained or in smaller groups and I have a curious eye for spotting bugs, errors, mistakes and flaws and a general attention to details.
+I am a careful planner and I set realistic but ambitious goals to myself, aiming for the continuous success with these goals.
+My curious eye and attention to details is not limited to technical parts such as programming, but also includes written communication such as graphical design, user interface, homepage content, datasheets etc. These personal characteristics allow me to feel comfortable in the role as a leader.